All right, so I went and looked at the Facebook post that Reuters cited that had 4,000 responses, and they were not all livid.

 They had to be repaid.

-So the contract that they had called for everything the pilgrims produced to go into a common store, and each member of the pilgrim community was entitled to one common share.
+So, the contract that they had called for everything the pilgrims produced to go into a common store.

 All of the land they cleared, all the houses they built, belonged to the community as a whole.

-It did not belong to any individuals.
+It did not belong to any individual.

-And everything they produced, they were going to distribute equally so that everybody would have the same, and everybody would be the same.
+And everything they produced, they were going to distribute equally so that everybody would have the same and everybody would be the same.

-All the land they cleared, all the houses they built Belonged to the community.
+All the land they cleared, all the houses they built belonged to the community.

 Nobody owned anything.